Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 implement automatic failover between multiple trusted Transparency Logs in the event that one is temporarily unavailable.

+Along this same line, it's also possible for a Transparency Log to sequence incorrect information and no longer be able to provide acceptable proofs.
+This can happen, for example, if a Transparency Log issues a provisional inclusion proof for a certificate and then neglects to include the certificate in the subsequent log entry.
+This is functionally equivalent to a prolonged outage, as the server is unable to obtain an acceptable inclusion proof for its certificate.
+As such, servers MUST verify proofs in the same manner as clients and attempt to failover to another Transparency Log when verification fails.

 Additionally, servers MUST generate the bearer tokens that are provided to clients in a way that, when the bearer token is advertised back to the server, does not degrade the client's privacy.
 One suggested way to do this would be to